After Your Hearing

 Appeal to the Immigration and Refugee Board – Refugee Appeal Division (IRB-RAD)

-• IRB-RPD took away your refugee protection after giving it to you
+• IRB-RPD took away your refugee protection after giving it to you.

 To start the appeal process, you must:

-• Fill in a Notice of Appeal form.
+• Complete your Notice of Appeal form.

-Do your appellant’s record
+Complete your Appellant’s record

 For your appellant’s record, you must: